 Board Chair - Mark Moody - WEA Trust

-Mark became President and CEO of the Trust in 2010.
+Mark became President and CEO of the Trust in 2010 and retired in 2017.
 He was previously Deputy Director of the Wisconsin Medicaid program and then Staff Director for the Hospital Rate Setting Commission in the 1980s.
 Mark went into the private sector as CEO of Network Health Plan in the Fox Cities and later as CEO of an HMO in Cleveland, Ohio.
 He was appointed national Vice President of Managed Care Product Development for Aetna Health Plans.
 In 1993, he and his family moved to New Zealand where he led Aetna International’s team in launching a managed care business.

 Upon returning to the United States, Mark worked in the managed care software and services industry where he was appointed Vice President for International Operations.
 Mark was also CEO of a computer software company in the Twin Cities for three years.